bmaltais/kohya_ss/docs/train_lllite_README.md

 ## Overview

-ConrtolNet-LLLite is a lightweight version of [ConrtolNet](https://github.com/lllyasviel/ControlNet).
+ControlNet-LLLite is a lightweight version of [ControlNet](https://github.com/lllyasviel/ControlNet).
 It is a "LoRA Like Lite" that is inspired by LoRA and has a lightweight structure.
 Currently, only SDXL is supported.

 ## Sample weight file and inference